 Upcoming Girls-Only STEM Events:

 Science and Engineering Faculty Members and the Admissions Office host this success oriented, project-based curriculum for rising 8th to 11th graders.
 Camps are held each June and are one week in duration.
 Three camp sessions are scheduled, with about 200-250 students per session.
 This is an overnight camp, with students staying in Bancroft Hall.
-The 2013 Camp Theme was "Extreme Technology: Annapolis Edition".
+The 2014 Camp Theme was "Land, Air and Sea: Exploring Navy Technology on All Fronts".
 Campers from diverse backgrounds and from around the country participated in a wide range of activities, including: optimizing hull design, building circuits, visiting the biometrics lab, cryptography, 3D simulation, storm chasing, the physics of light, robotics, and much more.

 High Schools from locations around the U.S. send small groups of students to visit USNA for an overnight visit or a long weekend.
 The students get a tour of the technical majors and spend time engaged in interactive engineering activities, such as experiments in the wind tunnel, learning to use the electron microscope to look at nano-particles, or programming robots.
 Mini-STEMs might even include a ride on the Yard Patrol (YP) Craft on the Chesapeake Bay!